 - A broker should receive periodical audits, reviews and evaluations by reliable 3rd party professional

-- A broker must maintain a sufficient amount of funds to prove it maintain the ability of bearing risk
+- A broker must maintain a sufficient amount of funds to prove it maintain the ability to bear the risk

-- A broker is obliged to honor each position opened by a client, or its license will be revoked.
+- A broker is obliged to honour each position opened by a client, or its license will be revoked.

 - If the brokers support your winning (no conflicts of interests)

 - If the brokers are safe (for contingency)

 Now, you need to check What You Want From Trading

 Once you start trading, various trading conditions will practically make key roles.
 Therefore, before signing up, you should ask yourself, what trade you want to do, and create your own list of features you want from the broker.

 The followings are a few key elements you should at least consider: